Disclaimer - Don't own. Don't sue.

-Night had fallen far too quickly and so they were forced to do this; though Eike had been tempted to kick the other onto the floor.
-Compassion made him refrain however, he even let Homunculus have most of the covers, and the pillows.
+Night had fallen far too quickly, and so they were forced to do this.
+Eike had been tempted to kick the other onto the floor.
+Compassion made him refrain, and he even let Homunculus have most of the covers and pillows.

-Their legs had tangled together in the night somehow and the human had his arm wrapped around the smaller man; it reminded him of a child holding its dearly beloved doll tightly to himself.
-With a sigh he relinquished his grasp and turned around, not noticing Homunculus' smirk dropping as his source of warmth moved away -
+Their legs had tangled together in the night somehow, and the human had his arm wrapped around the demon.
+It reminded him of a child holding its dearly beloved doll tightly to himself.
+With a sigh, he relinquished his grasp and turned around, not noticing Homunculus' smirk dropping as his source of warmth moved away.

-I shook my head, wondering where these feelings were coming from, I've slept in the same bed as other people before when I had been late on the rent and needed a place to stay but I had no idea where this had taken place.
-The guy next to me in the memory had looked like that demon!
+I shook my head, wondering where these feelings were coming from.
+I had slept in the same bed with other people when I had been late on the rent and needed a place to stay, but I had no idea when this had taken place.
+The guy in the memory had looked like that demon!

 Though I wouldn't mind sharing a bed with him–

-Let's get back onto topic.
-I must be away with the demons today - I mean faeries - I need to stop reading those occult books all of the time.
+Get back onto the topic, Eike.
+I must be away with the demons today – I mean faeries – I needed to stop reading those occult books all of the time.

-"Hey -" I was about to say more to the almighty boss but then snakes of a different emotion bloomed inside of me.
-I blushed as snapshots of images invaded my mind.
+"Hey.."
+I was about to say more to the almighty boss but then snakes of a different emotion slithered inside of me.
+I blushed as snapshots invaded my mind.

-- His hand was cupping the back of Homunculus' head, fingers playing with the silken locks, and his tongue played with the corners of the other's mouth.
-A hand rubbed the back of his neck while canines just a little sharper than his nipped at his lower lip. -
+Eike's hand was cupping the back of Homunculus' head, fingers playing with the silken locks, and his tongue played with the corners of the other's mouth.
+A hand rubbed the back of his neck, while canines just a little sharper than his nipped at his lower lip.

-- Eike's jacket had suddenly flown into the corner; he guessed it was Homunculus' tricks again.
+Eike's jacket had suddenly ripped away and flown into the corner.
+He guessed it was Homunculus' tricks again.
 He was still struggling with the complicated buttons on his little amber eyed love's leather coat.
-It was amusing the demon greatly, making the passionate mood cheerful.
+It was amusing the demon greatly, making the passionate mood a little silly.

-"That's the way it should be."
-Homunculus murmured as he undid the human's ponytail. -
+"That's the way it should be," Homunculus murmured as he undid Eike's ponytail.

-The man was muttering into a mobile and as I approached, my cheeks blushing heavily, he switched the phone off; turning around to face me.
+The man was muttering into a mobile and as I approached, my cheeks flushing, he switched the phone off and turned around to face me.
 He smirked and waved.

 "What about this?"
-Eike began, leaning forward in the plastic chair, it was splattered with paint and blood.
-"We could start up a paranormal magazine, and then, when each issue is released a copy gets sent to the Digipad.
+Eike began, leaning forward in the plastic chair.
+It was splattered with paint and blood, most of it his.
+"We could start up a paranormal magazine and then, when each issue is released, a copy gets sent to the Digipad.
 If something related to Ku or Lisbeth Quentin appears then we can dial in the time and investigate it."

-Homunculus was sniffing the tea Eike was drinking, as usual, though he could not eat or drink he seemed to have a cat like obsession with smells.
+Homunculus was sniffing the tea Eike was drinking, as usual.
+Although he could not eat or drink, he seemed to have a cat-like obsession with smells.
 Ice cream and lavender being his favourites.
-He hmmed for a moment and nodded,
+He hmmed for a moment and nodded.

 "Failed authors, people just getting into the writing scene, anyone who has a passion for finding stuff out.
 I know a lot of people in this area who fit the criteria."

-Eike could see her through the kitchen window, she stood before it mixing something in a bowl, and she was staring ahead, straight through him, while tears stained her face and dripped into her batch of confections.
-Like an April shower.
-She didn't notice.
-Didn't care.
+Eike could see her through the kitchen window.
+She stood mixing something in a bowl, and she was staring ahead, straight through him, while tears stained her face and dripped into her batch of confections, like an April shower.
+She did not notice.
+Did not care.
 He thought she hadn't even realised she was crying.